-The installation of the buoys was a joint community project.
+The original installation of the buoys was a joint community project.
 Realizing that island life is dependent on the reef, the community (dive operators, local fishermen, resource managers, and other individuals) created the Mooring Buoy Project Team in 1995.

-The project took 2 years to complete and was successful because of the active participation and support of many private and state organizations as well private individuals that donated materials and many hundreds of hours of labor.
+The original project took 2 years to complete and was successful because of the active participation and support of many private and state organizations as well private individuals that donated materials and many hundreds of hours of labor.

-As the years have gone by, the mooring system has continued to evolve.
-The photos to the right show that we have replaced the shackle pictured above with a loop spliced in the bottom end of the line, and passed through itself to secure the line.
-We have also added a float about 15 feet (5 meters) above the pin to keep the downline from touching coral during low tide.
+Orginally the downline was attached to the anchor with a stainless shackle, now we splice a loop at the bottom of the downline which is passed through the eye fo the pin and then passed through itself to secure the line. (if this makes you dizzy, take a look at the photos) :) We have also added a float about 15 feet (5 meters) above the pin to keep the downline from touching coral during low tide or storms.

 This photo series shows drilling a new pin, cementing the pin in place, and replacing a down line and a surface buoy.